meleyal/generative-music-with-javascript/docs/examples/notes.md

 A sampler, in it's basic form, is an instrument that can load and play back samples.
-You can assign samples to physical triggers such as the keys of a keyboard, so that when hitting the key, the assigned sample is played.
+You can assign samples to physical triggers such as the keys of a keyboard, so that when pressing the key, the assigned sample is played.

 Sample libraries (or sample packs) are just bundles of samples, usually with a metadata file that tells the sampler how the individual sample files map to